shravankumargulvadi/Regularization/README.md

-# Assignment-5
+# EVA Assignment-5
-Assignment 5 of Extensive Vision AI
+The performed tasks are as follows:
 1.Change the code 8 or your own 4th Code from Assignment 4 to include:

   1.image normalization:DONE